-Outcomes and alternative approaches for Aim 2: In Aim 2 I will be able to improve predictive network modeling by incorporating epigenetic regulators as predictors (Aim 2A) and genomic targets of epigenetic regulators as priors (Aim 2B) using network inference methods such as Dynamic Factor Graphs.
+Outcomes and alternative approaches for Aim 2: I will be able to improve predictive network modeling by incorporating epigenetic regulators as predictors (Aim 2A) and genomic targets of epigenetic regulators as priors (Aim 2B) using network inference methods such as Dynamic Factor Graphs.
 I will assess if epigenetic data increases the performance of network inference using “left-out” data.
 My preliminary data supports this hypothesis.
 Importantly, this new and improved method of predictive network modeling will produce gene regulatory networks with epigenetic regulators as regulatory hubs, and reveal new biology on the epigenetic and transcriptional regulation of gene networks in response to environmental stimulus (for example see Fig. 6).

-The Coruzzi lab and Dr. Dennis Shasha (co-mentor of this K99 proposal) have successfully implemented DFG for reconstructing causal gene networks from time series data as published in [12], and we have already tested the feasibility of including epigenetic regulators predictors as described above in preliminary results in Aim 2A, so I don’t expect major problem in implementing the proposed modeling approach.
+The Coruzzi lab and Dr. Dennis Shasha (co-mentor of this K99 proposal) have successfully implemented DFG for reconstructing causal gene networks from time series data [12], and we have already tested the feasibility of including epigenetic regulator predictors as described above in preliminary results in Aim 2A, so I don’t expect major problem in implementing the proposed modeling approach.
 One possible scenario is that epigenetic regulators might have different behavior from TF regulators in network modeling.
-After I get trained in machine learning and developed better understanding of the scripts of DFG, I might modify DFG scripts to treat epigenetic regulators as a special class of predictors e.g. as an interactor with a TF regulator, or give SDG8 targets a special status e.g. altered response to TF influence.
+When I develop a deeper understanding of DFG approach after my training process, I can modify DFG scripts to treat epigenetic regulators as a special class of predictors e.g. as an interactor with a TF regulator, or give SDG8 targets a special status e.g. altered response to TF influence.
 In the unlikely scenario that DFG approach is not suitable for the proposed study of priors in Aim 2B, I will consider other network modeling tools such as Inferelator [11], developed by Bonneau Lab in the Center for Genomics and Systems Biology at NYU, as an alternative.

 Specific Aim 3: Expansion and refinement of the epigenomic-informed gene regulatory networks (independent phase).

-Rationale: In Aim 3, I will experimentally identify genome-wide targets of more epigenetic regulators besides SDG8 by ChIP-Seq, to validate and refine the DFG network generated in Aim 2.
-This iteration cycle (Fig. 2) will help refine the network prediction and expand our experimental target data on epigenetic regulators.
+Rationale: I will experimentally identify genome-wide targets of more epigenetic regulators besides SDG8 by ChIP-Seq, to validate and refine the DFG network generated in Aim 2.
+This iteration cycle (Fig. 2) will help improve the network prediction and expand our experimental target data on epigenetic regulators.